 Bourbon balls couldn’t be easier to make.
 Although the recipe for Smitten Kitchen isn’t what I used back in 2015, I found Deb’s to be very easy to make.
 As in, I made it 4 times last year (2x bourbon, 1x rum, 1x apple cider).
 Simply grind chocolate animal crackers and pecans with bourbon, powdered sugar, cocoa, and molasses in the food processor.
+(I just ordered this Breville food processor and I love it.
+It beats the pants off of my Kitchenaid one.)
 Let rest briefly, then roll into balls and coat in sugar.
 The recipe is forgiving; these were delicious even when I ran out of chocolate animal crackers and had to use plain/vanilla ones, and when I skipped toasting my pecans.

 I found that I preferred rolling these in regular granulated sugar over colored sugar (which bled onto everything when stored in a container) and powdered sugar (which became slippery when stored with other balls).
 Smitten Kitchen rolls hers in sprinkles and they look pretty, but I’m not a big fan of sprinkles (Sprinkle Cookies and Confetti Cake notwithstanding), so I haven’t tried that.
 I store the bourbon balls in a tin (nearly airtight), in single layers on sheets of waxed paper.
 They stay moist for a month if the container is airtight, but as mentioned above, it does make a powdered sugar coating a little soggy and not very pretty; granulated sugar is the way to go.
 Apple cider brownie bites keep in the fridge for 2-3 months.

 If you want to make more than one type (bourbon balls + brownie bites made with apple cider) like I have, I recommend using different toppings and different size scoops.
-For a potluck, I used a 2-teaspoon (#60) sized scoop for the bourbon balls, but I made apple cider balls using a tiny 1.5-teaspoon cookie scoop – adult sized and toddler-sized.
+For a potluck, I used a small (2-teaspoon or #60) cookie scoop for the bourbon balls, but I made apple cider balls using a tiny 1.5-teaspoon cookie scoop – adult sized and toddler-sized.

 The bourbon balls mellow as they age.
 That said, use a smooth bourbon, rather than an assertive one.
 I like to use Four Roses in these.